Ant-Man (film): Pre-production

 By the end of July, Wilson left the film because of scheduling conflicts brought on by the filming delay, and characters being played by Gerald and Kevin Weisman were cut in McKay's revised script.
 Also, Reed indicated that in addition to Georgia, filming would take place in San Francisco.
 The next month, Reed revealed that Scott Lang's daughter would appear in the film, and Gabriel Ferrari and Andrew Barrer were hired to make further revisions to the script.
 Ferrari and Barrer were hired after Reed read their spec script Die in a Gunfight which Reed felt was "really interesting".
 Eric Pearson, a member of Marvel Studios' writing program who had written the Marvel One-Shot films, did uncredited work on the film as well, scripting the strip club scene and Stan Lee's cameo.
 After reading the revised script, Evangeline Lilly felt that the film was "pulled" more into the MCU than Wright's version which "was much more in the Edgar Wright camp of films."
 She added that, while Wright's version was "incredible" and would have been great to film and watch, "it wouldn't have fit in the Marvel Universe.
 It would have stuck out like a sore thumb, no matter how good it was.
 It just would have taken you away from this cohesive universe they're trying to create.
 And therefore it ruins the suspended disbelief that they've built."

-Arnim Zola from Captain America: The First Avenger and Captain America: The Winter Soldier was considered to make an appearance in the film, with concept art created depicting him in his robot body from the comics.
+The character Arnim Zola, who was played by Toby Jones in Captain America: The First Avenger (2011) and Captain America: The Winter Soldier (2014) was considered to make an appearance in the film, with concept art created depicting him in his robot body from the comics.
+Reed said the costume design was influenced by Asian tokusatsu superheroes such as Ultraman and Inframan.